8 of the Best Things to Do in Cesky Krumlov This Year

 3. Wander away from the town square.
 Most of the activity in town takes place around the castle and the immediate vicinity of the town square, but walk a couple of blocks away and you’ll find much quieter streets.
 Everything from trinket shops and gingerbread bakeries to a blacksmith and cobbler can be found along the winding lanes on both sides of the river.

 5. Buy the Cesky Krumlov card.
-With admission to five museums included, the Cesky Krumlov Card is a great bargain at less than $15 (300 CZK for adults and kids are discounted).
-It includes the Castle Museum and Castle Tower as well as the Regional Museum, Museum Fotoatelier, Egon Schiele Art Centrum, and Cesky Krumlov Monasteries.
+With admission to five museums included, the Cesky Krumlov Card is a great bargain at less than $20 per person.
+It includes the Castle Museum and Castle Tower as well as the Regional Museum, Museum Fotoatelier Seidel, Egon Schiele Art Centrum, and the Monastery Museum.
 Get all the details here.

 Where to Stay in Cesky Krumlov